AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/Operands/EnumOps/tc.rst

-**MCDC on simple decisions involving operations on Floating Point entities**
+**MCDC on simple decisions involving operands of Enumerated type**

-Exercise expression operands which involve floating point operations, possibly subject to overflow checks.
+Exercise expression operands which involve operands of enumared types, possibly subject to a value representation clause.

-LRMREF: 3.5.7
+LRMREF: 3.5.1